When Visual Evidence is Ambiguous: Pareidolia as a Diagnostic Probe for Vision Models: Related Work

-\textbf{Face detection, and representation under ambiguity.} Face and object detection are core computer vision tasks, with progress largely driven by benchmarks emphasizing localization accuracy~\cite{russakovsky2015imagenet,liu2020deep}.
-Detectors such as RetinaFace~\cite{deng2020retinaface} and the YOLO family~\cite{redmon2016yolo,jiang2022yoloreview} perform well on faces and objects.
-Prior work ~\cite{hamilton2024seeing} focuses exclusively on face detectors, evaluating how often they respond to pareidolic faces.
-However, this evaluation relies on global detection metrics that capture whether a model fires but not how it localizes, allocates uncertainty, or expresses semantic bias, and it does not provide a shared diagnostic setting for comparing different model families.
+\textbf{Face detection, and representation under ambiguity.} Progress in face and object detection has largely been driven by benchmarks emphasizing localization accuracy~\cite{russakovsky2015imagenet,liu2020deep}.
+Prior work ~\cite{hamilton2024seeing} focuses on face detectors, evaluating how often they respond to pareidolic faces.
+However, this evaluation relies on global detection metrics that capture whether a model fires but not how it localizes, allocates uncertainty, or expresses semantic bias, and it does not provide a diagnostic setting for model comparison.
 In parallel, VLMs such as CLIP~\cite{radford2021clip} have raised concerns about calibration, bias, and behavior under ambiguity~\cite{zhou2022vlstereoset,lee2023biasurvey}.
 Studies report systematic over-calls and semantic confusions under distribution shift or emotionally charged content~\cite{chefer2023attendandexcite,huang2025t2icompbench}, with prompt design, calibration, and OOD detection proposed as partial remedies~\cite{lee2023holistic}.
 These analyses focus on output labels or generations, and rarely connect ambiguity to spatial behavior or controlled perceptual probes such as pareidolia.
-Systematic comparisons of pareidolia across model families therefore remain limited.
+Systematic comparisons of pareidolia across model families remain limited.

 We address this gap by evaluating face and object detectors, pure vision classification, and VLMs under a unified pareidolia-based diagnostic.
 Rather than proposing new architectures or losses, our approach disentangles coverage from localization, ambiguity from directional bias, and global performance from subgroup effects over hardness and emotion.
 This positions pareidolia as a representation-level probe of how different model families allocate probability mass to face-like inputs.